ashleyrbemis/cloud-temperature-emissivity-model/README.md

 If you use this code or its derivatives in your own research or projects to model emissivities, please cite the associated publication:

 * Bemis et al., (2024) A&A, 692, A146

+Additional relevant works that provide foundational context for this code include:

 * Bemis & Wilson, (2023) ApJ, 945, 42